stelcodes/nuzzle/README.md

    ;; The special :rss key tells Nuzzle to include the webpage in the RSS XML file :rss true}

-  [:blog-posts :clojure-on-fedora]
+  {:id [:blog-posts :clojure-on-fedora]
-  {:title "How to Install Clojure on Fedora"
+   :title "How to Install Clojure on Fedora"
    :content "markdown/clojure-on-fedora.md"
    :tags [:linux :clojure]
    ;; Webpage maps are open, you can include any other data you like :foobar "baz"}

+  ;; Extra information not particular to any webpage {:id :social
-  ;; Keyword keys are just extra data about the website :twitter "https://twitter.com/clojurerulez" ; <- This will be easy to retrieve later }
+   :twitter "https://twitter.com/clojurerulez"} ; <- This will be easy to retrieve later ]
 ```

 ### Special Keys in Webpage Maps